 There are a few options to get to Inle Lake from Yangon.
 You can go by bus local and VIP bus.
 You can hire a driver, you can go by train.
 The most common way to get to Inle Lake from Yangon is by bus

-How to get to Inle Lake by Plane
+Getting to Inle Lake by Plane

+If you are getting to Inle Lake by plane.
 There are flights to get to Inle Lake to Heho Airport just 45 kilometers North from Inle Lake.
 You can get a flight from Mandalay, Bagan and Yangon.
 The flight ticket costs around $70-120 USD.
 And the taxi will take around one hour to reach Inle Lake from the airport.

-How to get to Inle Lake by Bus
+Getting to Inle Lake by Bus

+If you are getting Inle Lake by bus.
 There are night buses and mini vans coming from Mandalay will take around 8 hours and it will cost around $10-12 USD.
 Buses going to Bagan will cost around $10-15 USD depending if you ride a mini van as we did for $10 USD or you choose VIP Bus will be more expensive but you will have more comfort.
 And buses from Yangon to Inle Lake will take around 12 hours prices are around $15-20 USD depending on the comfort.
 Buses going to Kalaw will take 2-3 hours and there are a few buses every day.
 Prices are around 5000 Kyats.

-How to get to Inle Lake by Train
+Getting to Inle Lake by Train

+If you are getting Inle Lake by train.
 The closest train station is North of Nyaung Shwe.
 There are two daily tains going to Thazi and Kalaw in the morning.
 Prices are around $2 USD for 2-3 hours trip to Kalaw.
 Traveling by train is so affordable in Myanmar.

-How to get Inle Lake from Kalaw
+Getting Inle Lake from Kalaw

+If you are getting Inle Lake from Kalaw.
 You can get Inle Lake from Kalaw in a 3-day trekking.
 You can hire a guide around $10-15 per day and it’s included accommodation and food.

 Travel Tip: Click here to know prices and schedule to book your bus/boat tickets online in Myanmar with 12Go Asia.